 The card shows:

-- Passengers name (obviously)
+- Passengers full name

-- Cruise dates (at least disembarkation date, this one has the date of the 12/28/15)
+- Cruise dates (at least disembarkation date)

 On some other ships and cruise lines there may be more information, see below an MSC cruise card.

-- Seating 1st/2nd
+- Seating time for dinner

-- Restaurant (For dinner)
+- Restaurant Name

-- Speciality restaurants
+- Meals in Speciality Restaurants